IsmailC1/CRUD---project/README.md

 # c9-projects

 This is a Blog-Site Web application.
 Before running it, please be sure that you have mongoDB running in another terminal.
-Here are the steps that should have been followed:
+Here are the steps that should be followed:

-// for running the mongo-DB you first have to run these codes:
+// for running the mongo-DB you first have to run these lines of code:
 // -->   sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 2930ADAE8CAF5059EE73BB4B58712A2291FA4AD5
 // -->   echo "deb [ arch=amd64 ] https://repo.mongodb.org/apt/ubuntu trusty/mongodb-org/3.6 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.6.list
 // -->   sudo apt-get update